The joy is real.

 It’s hard, y’all.
 All of it.
 And most days it makes no sense.
 But writing, like my family, matters a whole lot to me.
 I find my courage when I write.
 And pursuing a career in writing, like motherhood, is all about courage.

 It’s about joy too.
 My soul dances when I write.
 My empathy expands and heals the boo-boos in my heart.
 Finding the right words is my favorite.
 Learning the craft is all the good things: excitement, satisfaction, pride.
 I’ve never been prouder of myself than when I sat across from an agent and pitched my MS and did NOT cry.
 I’m ready for that next step.
-I’m ready to work with a mentor and learn and refine my skills.

 I’VE LOTS OF INTERESTS.
 Does that make me interesting?